 J-Day Holding EWMA VaR

-Holding EWMA VaR = Daily EWMA VaR * SQRT(Holding period) which is the same process used for determining holding SMA VaR after obtaining daily SMA VaR.
-This is illustrated for 10-day Holding EWMA VaR in Figure 15 below:
+Holding EWMA VaR = Daily EWMA VaR * SQRT(Holding period) which is the same process we use to determine holding SMA VaR after obtaining daily SMA VaR.
+Figure 15 illustrates the 10-day Holding EWMA VaR below:

 Our first order of business is to reorder the series in ascending order, from smallest return to largest return.
-Each ordered return is assigned an index value.
-This is illustrated in Figure 16 below:
+Assign each ordered return an index value.
+Figure 16 illustrates this below:

 Daily Historical Simulation VaR